snr-laboratory/snrlab-microfab-trial0/doc/CCD/Fabrication.md

 - **Charge diffusion**: Controlled through fully depleted operation and lateral electric fields[^7][^9].
 - **Radiation hardness**: Critical for space applications; mitigated via epitaxial design and process hardening[^1][^7].

-This synthesis of fabrication methods highlights the balance between silicon engineering, process innovation, and application-specific optimization in CCD technology.
-Recent advances in high-resistivity substrates and back-illumination have extended CCD utility in low-light fields like astronomy and spectroscopy[^2][^6][^7].

 <div style="text-align: center">⁂</div>